elasticio/api-docs/source/includes/_components.md

 }
 ```

-This endpoint retrieves a list of available components in given workspace with respect of component whitelist.
+In case tenant feature flag for component whitelist is enabled and workspace has type `full` - this endpoint retrieves a list of available components in given workspace with respect of component whitelist.
-(NOTE: Only if tenant feature flag for component whitelist is enabled and workspace has type `full` does the endpoint respect whitelist.
-Otherwise, all available components are returned)
+Otherwise (i.e. if either feature flag is disabled, or workspace has type `limited`) - it retrieves a list of all available components in given workspace
 Response includes latest [descriptor](#retrieve-a-component-descriptor) for each component.
 More details about the component descriptors can be found [here](#component-descriptor-doc).